sanity-io/image-url/README.md

 ### `dataset(dataset)`, `projectId(projectId)`

-Usually you should preconfigure your builder with dataset and project id, but even whem you did, these let you temporarily override them if you need to render assets from other projects or datasets.
+Usually you should preconfigure your builder with dataset and project id, but even when you did, these let you temporarily override them if you need to render assets from other projects or datasets.

 ### `width(pixels)`